logo

 Those whose school does not employ a full-time nurse may find their child must go without care or transfer to another school to receive support previously provided on their home campus.
 Parents who have chosen to homeschool their children with diabetes across the USA have often cited dissatisfaction with support for health and safety needs of students in public schools.
 Those who must remain employed so their children have healthcare coverage had celebrated the 2007 provision that promised support for students in California schools, where fewer than a third of the campuses have a nurse on the grounds each day.

-This ruling is a blow to families of children already challenged by the serious dangers and drawbacks of diabetes, who are best served in schools in their own neighborhoods where many individuals are familiar with and competent in basic diabetes care.
+This ruling was a blow to families of children already challenged by the serious dangers and drawbacks of diabetes, who are best served in schools in their own neighborhoods where many individuals are familiar with and competent in basic diabetes care.

 Even in schools with a nurse available, crisis situations require too quick a response to severe low blood sugar incidents (that require the opposite of insulin) to rely only on one individual.
 Having non-nursing staff respond to a dangerous situation (low or extremely high blood sugar) before it becomes a crisis can avoid serious health consequences.